 RACQUETBALL 933

 Grades 11-12 • Cost: \$40

+Limit 40 students - Upper Class Priority

 Content: This course is designed to introduce students to basic rules, safety considerations, skills, and strategies of racquetball.
 Students learn and develop in the serve, forehand and backhand volley, and court utilization, through practice with other students and instruction from local area professionals.
 Participants also learn and discuss the history of the game, scoring and equipment.
 Students must provide their own racquets and safety glasses.

 Fulfills P.E. graduation requirement.